 They are a set of recommendations for making web content more accessible, primarily for people with disabilities—but also for all user agents, including highly limited devices, such as mobile phones.

 You want your content to be accessible to the Web Content Accessibility Guidelines (WCAG) organized by four main principles, which state that content must be POUR: Perceivable, Operable, Understandable, and Robust.

 You can strengthen your brand when you’re providing value to a great number of customers.

 Begin with making communication as smooth as possible.
 Adapt your customer service practices, so that when your customer management team is unavailable, a chatbot can take over.
 The key is to be constantly available to your customers.

 Secondly, you can offer giveaways.
 Seriously, though, who doesn’t like freebies?
 This not only makes your brand more accessible but also creates hype around it.

 Take Fortnite for example.
-In 2019, it grossed $1.9 billion dollar, making it the most popular game of esports.
+In 2019, it grossed $1.9 billion dollars, making it the most popular game of esports.
 But this wasn’t always the case.
-It launched in 2017 as a me-too zombie shooter and struggled enormously with Player Unknown’s Battlegrounds (PUBG), its well established competitor.
+It launched in 2017 as a me-too zombie shooter and struggled enormously with Player Unknown’s Battlegrounds (PUBG), its well-established competitor.

-PUBG’s ingenious “battle royal” sold over five million copies by enabling hundred players to concurrently engage in a free of charge gameplay.
+PUBG’s ingenious “battle royal” sold over five million copies by enabling a hundred players to concurrently engage in a free of charge gameplay.
 To tackle this, Fortnite created its own version of battle royal in a span of two months.
-Fornite’s battle royal isn’t exactly a copy of PUBG.
+Fortnite’s battle royal isn’t exactly a copy of PUBG.
 The developers ensured that gamers of Fortnite have the room to apply their strategic thinking.
-This indefinitely gave the game an upperhand.
+This indefinitely gave the game an upper hand.